Library Research Services home page

 Need further help?
 Use our Library Research Skills support service

-This page will give you some practical guidance on how to submit your thesis to the Faculty Graduate School Office.
-Only use this route is you did not registered your intention to submit in PGRManager.
+This page will give you some practical guidance on how to submit your thesis to the Doctoral College Office for your faculty.
+Only use this route if you did not register your intention to submit in PGRManager.

 If you have any questions contact your faculty graduate school or eprints@soton.ac.uk.
 For thesis data queries please email ResearchData@soton.ac.uk